-The new monument, designed by Daan Roosegaarde, will be unveiled today in Rotterdam.
+Back in January, a new monument, designed by Daan Roosegaarde, was unveiled in Rotterdam.
 It comprises 104,000 stones (one for each Dutch Holocaust victim) that look like regular rocks during the day but illuminate at night under a special UV light.
 It is truly spectacular.

 The artist’s intentions

 Daan Roosegaarde has completed many interesting projects such as building houses out of recycled space waste but he knew this monument was a special request.
 “It is an honour to be asked” he says.
 He put his thinking cap on immediately and started researching possible ideas.

 Roosegaarde did a lot of independent research for the monument as well as interviewing relatives of Holocaust victims to gauge their feelings and desires.
 He “visited the Holocaust monuments in Berlin, and of course that of Jan Wolkers in Amsterdam – for example, I saw all those stones on the glass plate.
 It is a well-known tradition that Jews lay stones on a grave, to show that they have been there” Trouw reports.